therealsphinx/support.balsamiq.com/content/installation/crash.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "What should I do if Mockups crashes for me?"
+title: "What Should I Do If Mockups Crashes for Me?"
 menu:
   menuinstallation:
     parent: installation